qzed/linux-surfacegen5-button-driver/README.md

 # Surface Book 2 / Surface Pro (2017) Power and Volume Button Driver

-_Note: This is now integrated into the latest releae of [Jake Day's linux-surface kernel](https://github.com/jakeday/linux-surface), so there is no need to separately install this module._
+_Note: This is now integrated into the latest releae of [Jake Day's linux-surface kernel][linux-surface], so there is no need to separately install this module._

 ## Installing/Testing